— Speaker Coverage · House of Worship

 Feasibility

-108.9 dB carries ample headroom against 88 dB target — a smaller cabinet may be more cost-effective.
+115 dB max at the listener carries 27 dB over the 88 dB target — comfortable headroom; a smaller cabinet may be more cost-effective.

 · Other presets for speaker coverage planner